New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 West and North Campus

 You went and/or are currently going to UT Austin.
-If you are not in that category, then I would deeply reconsider this neighborhood!
-If you are in that group, this is the MOST convenient area of town to live in because of the UT Bus System and proximity of all of the University.
-If you’re below age 22, then you should look at West Campus.
-If you’re over age 22, then go for North Campus.
+I would deeply reconsider this neighborhood if that isn’t you.
+If it is, this is the MOST convenient area of town to live in because of the UT Bus System and proximity of all of the University.
+Below age 22, then you should look at West Campus.
+Over age 22, then go for North Campus.
 There is no in-between for that.

 Hyde Park to North Loop